 Certificate of Service

-I hereby certify that a copy of the cover letter and/or any materials accompanying this certificate were electronically transmitted and sent via U.S. Mail to the individuals listed below.
-Copies of this filing were hand delivered to the RI Public Utilities Commission.
+I hereby certify that a copy of the cover letter and/or any materials accompanying this certificate were electronically transmitted to all individuals listed below.
+Copies of this transmittal will be hand delivered to the RI Public Utilities Commission.